DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified Bertrand and Lin by adjusting the volume of the reservoir fluid as recited because the volume of the reservoir fluid is a result-effective variable and can be optimized through routine experimentation to facilitate pH and salinity buffering of the sweat sample ad desired.
 MPEP 2144.05 (II)(B).

-Regarding claim 7, the designation “wherein there is a first mass flow of aptamer through the isolation element and a second mass flow of aptamer through a fluidic connection between the sensor fluid and the reservoir fluid, and the first mass flow is at least 2X, 10X, 50X, 250X less than the second mass flow” is deemed to be functional limitation in apparatus claims.
+Regarding claim 7, the designation “wherein there is a first mass flow of aptamer through the at least one isolation element and a second mass flow of aptamer through a fluidic connection between the sensor fluid and the reservoir fluid, and the first mass flow is at least 2X, 10X, 50X, 250X less than the second mass flow” is deemed to be functional limitation in apparatus claims.
 MPEP 2114 (II). "[A]pparatus claims cover what a device is, not what a device does."
 Hewlett-Packard Co. v.
 Bausch & Lomb Inc., 909 F.2d 1464, 1469, 15 USPQ2d 1525, 1528 (Fed.
 Cir.
 1990) (emphasis in original).
 A claim containing a "recitation with respect to the manner in which a claimed apparatus is intended to be employed does not differentiate the claimed apparatus from a prior art apparatus" if the prior art apparatus teaches all the structural limitations of the claim.
 Ex parte Masham, 2 USPQ2d 1647 (Bd.
 Pat.
 App. & Inter.
 1987).
 Here, Betrand in view of Lin teaches all structural limitations of the presently claimed device and thus its isolation element is capable of having a first mass flow of aptamer through the isolation element at least 2X, 10X, 50X, 250X less than a second mass flow of aptamer through a fluidic connection between the sensor fluid and the reservoir fluid.

-Regarding claim 8, the designation “wherein there is a first mass flow of analyte through the isolation element and a second mass flow of analyte through a fluidic connection between the sensor fluid and the reservoir fluid, and the first mass flow is at least 2X, 10X, 50X, 250X greater than the second mass flow” is deemed to be functional limitation in apparatus claims.
+Regarding claim 8, the designation “wherein there is a first mass flow of analyte through the at least one isolation element and a second mass flow of analyte through a fluidic connection between the sensor fluid and the reservoir fluid, and the first mass flow is at least 2X, 10X, 50X, 250X greater than the second mass flow” is deemed to be functional limitation in apparatus claims.
 MPEP 2114 (II). "[A]pparatus claims cover what a device is, not what a device does."
 Hewlett-Packard Co. v.
 Bausch & Lomb Inc., 909 F.2d 1464, 1469, 15 USPQ2d 1525, 1528 (Fed.
 Cir.
 1990) (emphasis in original).
 A claim containing a "recitation with respect to the manner in which a claimed apparatus is intended to be employed does not differentiate the claimed apparatus from a prior art apparatus" if the prior art apparatus teaches all the structural limitations of the claim.
 Ex parte Masham, 2 USPQ2d 1647 (Bd.
 Pat.
 App. & Inter.
 1987).
 Here, Betrand in view of Lin teaches all structural limitations of the presently claimed device and thus its isolation element is capable of having a first mass flow of analyte through the isolation element at least 2X, 10X, 50X, 250X greater than a second mass flow of analyte through a fluidic connection between the sensor fluid and the reservoir fluid.
 Further, Betrand teaches the target analyte may be concentrated at least 10X, 100X, or 1000X higher than its original concentration in sweat (¶38).

 Regarding claim 9, Betrand and Lin disclose all limitations of claim 7.
 Betrand does not disclose wherein the concentration of aptamer in the sensor fluid is within at least 50%, 10%, 2%, 0.4% of the concentration in the reservoir fluid.